Understanding User Prototypes

 - Aldrius Low

-- Nov 9
+- Nov 9, 2025

-- 5 min read
+- 4 min read

-Prototypes come in many forms:
+Prototypes come in various forms:

-Low-fidelity prototypes are quick and rough—think sketches on whiteboards, wireframes in Miro, or basic clickable flows in Figma.
+Low-fidelity prototypes are quick and rough.
+Think sketches on whiteboards, wireframes in Miro, or basic clickable flows in Figma.
 They prioritise speed and structure over polish.

-Reduced build cost and risk: design iterations are far cheaper than engineering rework.
+Reduced build cost and risk: Design iterations are far cheaper than engineering rework.

-Validated assumptions: tangible artefacts quickly expose weak hypotheses.
+Validated assumptions: Tangible artefacts quickly expose weak hypotheses.

-Stakeholder alignment: prototypes unify product, design, and engineering around a shared vision of success.
+Stakeholder alignment: Prototypes unify product, design, and engineering around a shared vision of success.

-How AI Helps Build Better User Prototypes
+How AI Enhances User Prototyping

 1) Automate User-Flow Mapping

-Large language models (LLMs) and AI features in whiteboarding/design tools can transform a short brief into structured, visual flows in minutes.
+Large language models (LLMs) and AI features in whiteboarding/design tools can transform a brief into structured, visual flows in minutes.

-What you get:
+What you receive:

-Happy-paths (e.g., discovery → selection → checkout → confirmation)
+Happy paths (e.g., discovery → selection → checkout → confirmation)

 Branches (guest vs signed-in, one-off vs subscription, mobile vs desktop)

-Edge cases (OOS, failed payment, invalid postcode)
+Edge cases (out of stock, failed payment, invalid postcode)

 Importable artefacts (bulleted steps, Mermaid diagrams, JSON trees, step tables)